vuoro/pelimanni/README.md

 }
 ```

 And finally, you just have to call `scheduleMusic` at the appropriate time interval.
-If the page is visible, it will schedule up to 1 `cycle` of your tracks.
-If the page is hidden, it will schedule as many `cycle`s as would start in the next 1000ms, since that's as often as you can call any timer in an inactive browser tab.
-If some kind of lagspike still manages to stall the scheduler, so that there's no more time to play a `cycle`, it will just skip the `cycle`.
+If the page is visible, it will schedule up to `playAhead` seconds of your tracks.
+If the page is hidden, it will add 1 second to `playAhead`, since 1s is as often as you can call any loop in an inactive browser tab.
+If some kind of lagspike still manages to make the scheduler fall behind, it will skip enough notes to get back to schedule.

+A larger `playAhead` will make skipped notes and lag-caused audio glitches less likely, but will also delay any live changes you might be making to the tracks.
+Anything between 0.04–0.5 seconds should be a good choice.

-Below I'm calling it on `requestAnimationFrame`, and also on a 1000ms `setInterval`.
-This combination should let music play accurately while the page is visible, and as accurately as possible when it isn't.
+Below I'm calling it on an interval twice as fast as the `playAhead`, and also whenever the page's visibility changes.
+This combination should let music play gaplessly.

 The required parameters are:
 - your `tracks`: array of `[instrumentPreset, sequence]`